watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 ![Search Result](./assets/search_result.gif)<br>

+### Advanced
 #### Filtered Search
 Google custom search api provide list of customizable query parameters that can scope the results based on the parameters.
 - Create new action and name it `Filtered Search`
   - Add new step where assistant says "Would you like to filter your search results based on parameters?" and user response should be one of the options `Date restrict`,`Include terms`,`Exclude terms`,`Exact terms`.
   - Create new step for each option and with condition set for each option.
 Redirect to action based on the condition for user response.
 For example, If user response is `Exact terms` then "Go to another action" will point to `Exact terms` action.
+  - Please note the filtered search uses the same query input stored in `query_text` during the basic search setup.
+It just decorates the request with additional parameters for filtering.
 - Create new action for each kind of filter
   - Date restrict
     - Create new action and name it `Date restrict`